 We believe emerging markets are inefficient and poorly researched.

 State-controlled companies still represent a significant weight in emerging equity indices.
 The performance of these companies can be heavily influenced by sudden changes in government policy.
 An active approach which draws on deep local resources is better able to navigate such events.

 Similarly, a great deal of qualitative input and local knowledge is required to identify the environmental, social and governance (ESG) issues which can create significant performance differential in emerging markets.

-In emerging market debt, not only do passive exchange-traded funds (ETFs) tend to underperform their benchmarks, the most widely used indices are narrowly focused and exclude a large portion of the opportunity set.
+In emerging market debt, not only have passive ETFs tended to underperform their benchmarks, the most widely used indices are narrowly focused and exclude a large portion of the opportunity set.
 Active management provides access to the full range of emerging market debt.

 We have almost 120 emerging market investment professionals in 13 locations worldwide covering a range of emerging market assets*.
 Our specialist teams have developed their own investment processes, free from a centrally-developed “one size fits all” approach.
 This means there is considerable intellectual debate between different teams, who will challenge and scrutinize each other’s views.
 Together with our deep roots in in many emerging countries, including a number of local-to-local business units, joint ventures and partnerships, we are in a pre-eminent position to better manage your clients’ investments and deliver the outcomes our clients require.